otrebu/calendar-feeds/README.md

 (for example `MLLW` or `LAT`) by passing the `datum` parameter.
 The provider reads this from the `STORM_DATUM` environment variable and includes it in the API call when set.
+Run `node dist/cli.js --provider tides` to generate the file.
+Add the `--nuke` option to ignore any existing calendar and recreate it from scratch (the GitHub workflow uses this by default).

 Subscribe to the latest feed:

 ```